 How to Remove AdChoices from Mojave?

 If you feel that the online advertising program has crossed a line in terms of intrusiveness, please follow our step-by-step instructions to get rid of this issue once and for all.
-After doing so, we recommend that you scan your system with a reputable Mac repair tool, such as Tweakbit Mac Repair, to remove other junk that may also affect your user experience.
+After doing so, we recommend that you scan your system with a reputable Mac repair tool, to remove other junk that may also affect your user experience.
 On top of this, avoid sharing critical information, such as your credit card details, Apple ID, and email password, among other details.

 Below is an overview of steps to delete AdChoices from Mac: